EXECUTIVE PRODUCER - ALAN FINNEY O.A.M

 SCREEN PLAY - RIHANNON WILLIAMS

-Many teens who attempt or die by suicide have a mental health condition.
-As a result, they have trouble coping with the stress of being a teen, such as dealing with rejection, failure, breakups, school difficulties and family turmoil.
-They might also be unable to see that they can turn their lives around — and that suicide is a permanent response, not a solution, to a temporary problem.
+Many teens who attempt or die by suicide have a mental health condition, as a result, they have trouble coping with the stress of being a teen, such as dealing with rejection, failure, breakups, school difficulties and family turmoil.
+Unable to see the forest from the trees they can't turn their lives around — and that suicide is a permanent response, not a solution, to a temporary problem.

 If you suspect that your teen might be thinking about suicide, talk to him or her immediately.

 Don't be afraid to use the word "suicide" talking about suicide won't plant ideas in your teen's head.

 Ask your teen to talk about his or her feelings and listen don't dismiss his or her problems.

 Instead, reassure your teen of your love, remind your teen that he or she